Monday, 28 November 2016

 My Background & Testimony

-Apart from my questions, I always found following the Sharia to be almost impossible, and I found myself guilty of breaking it over and over again but I didn't give up until I moved to Australia to study.
-When I arrived in Australia, I gradually broke more rules and within a year, I decided to completely let go of Islam and become a Deist.
-In case you don't know what Deism means, it's a belief that there is most definitely a God/Creator, but that all religions are man-made and untrustworthy.
-I felt pretty comfortable with that position and I made all sorts of friends; deep down I still knew what's right and wrong, and I would still find myself doing what's wrong.
-And feeling guilty before God is a very unpleasant feeling as you all know, no matter how much you suppress the truth, there will be a time when you can't suppress it anymore and the convictions can sometimes be crippling.
-In my conversations with God, I would often try to point the finger at God and ask Him, why did You create me or why do You let me live or why don't You just finish me because I feel like I can't be who You want me to be; You expect too much from me!
-Anyways, I graduated from university, found a job and I was waiting for my permanent visa, when a movie about the Bible caught my attention and I decided to watch it.
-I have to admit, the movie touched me spontaneously; it was as if God was speaking to me through this movie.
-At the time of watching the movie, I had a lot of convictions in my heart, not for breaking the Sharia, but for breaking the very basic laws of morality that I believed was written in my conscience, and I was also going through a physical injury that was getting worse and worse; the movie broke me down into tears.
-All of a sudden, I was madly in love with this Jesus, and I knew he was different than anyone else in history.
-But that's not enough, is it?
-Surely, I need to do some research and find out how much of this movie is based on historical facts?
-What can I really know about this Jesus?
-The idea of Jesus being called the Son of God was very troubling to me, perhaps because of how I was raised and taught strictly in the Koran that it's blasphemous to associate a partner with God, or call Jesus the Son of God.
-But other than that, the idea of God having a Son would go against almost everything I believed about God and His unity.
+Apart from my questions, I always found following the Sharia almost impossible and often found myself guilty of breaking its rules repeatedly.
+But I didn’t give up until I moved to Australia to study.
+After I arrived, I gradually broke more rules, and within a year, I decided to let go of Islam completely and become a Deist.
+In case you don’t know, Deism is the belief that there is most definitely a God/Creator, but that all religions are man-made and untrustworthy.
+I felt pretty comfortable with that position and made all sorts of friends.
+Deep down, I still knew what was right and wrong, and I often found myself doing what was wrong.
+Feeling guilty before God is a very unpleasant experience, as you all know.
+No matter how much you suppress the truth, there will come a time when you can’t suppress it anymore, and the convictions can sometimes be crippling.
+In my conversations with God, I would often point the finger at Him, asking, “Why did You create me?
+Why do You let me live?
+Why don’t You just end my life?
+I feel like I can’t be who You want me to be; You expect too much from me!”